pil0706/Map_blog/post_temp/2019-08-22-PositionOfPOIs.md

 What I can guess is that
 - if the two services' label positions are close enough
     - then, the two services are not paying much attention?
 - else,
     - they are special?

-Cartographers in Apple and Google only know the facts.
+Cartographers in Apple Maps and Google Maps only know the facts.
 But, I know for sure that the two services' maps in the two Koreas are no good at all.

 From the screenshots above, you now can tell the two services have totally different philosophies in map designing.